chaudhuryB/ReadingToRobot/doc/design.md

 ## MiRo

 The MiRo robot can be controlled using ROS.
-The manufacturer provides a SDK, which allows communicating with the robot and accessing different capabilities.
+The manufacturer provides an SDK, which allows communicating with the robot and accessing different capabilities.
 This robot has complex capabilities to engage with humans, including face tracking, responses to audio stimulus, touch sensors etc.